awsdocs/amazon-mq-developer-guide/doc_source/active-standby-broker-deployment.md

 An *active/standby broker for high availability* is comprised of two brokers in two different Availability Zones, configured in a *redundant pair*\.
 These brokers communicate synchronously with your application, and with a shared storage location\.

 Normally, only one of the broker instances is active at any time, while the other broker instance is on standby\.
-If one of the broker instances malfunctions, it takes Amazon MQ a short while to take the malfunctioning instance out of service, allowing the healthy standby instance to become active and to begin accepting incoming communications\.
+If one of the broker instances malfunctions or undergoes maintenance, it takes Amazon MQ a short while to take the inactive instance out of service, allowing the healthy standby instance to become active and to begin accepting incoming communications\.
 When you reboot a broker, the failover takes only a few seconds\.

 For an active/standby broker for high availability, Amazon MQ provides two ActiveMQ Web Console URLs, but only one URL is active at a time\.
 Likewise, Amazon MQ provides two endpoints for each wire\-level protocol, but only one endpoint is active in each pair at a time\.
 The `-1` and `-2` suffixes denote a redundant pair\.
 For wire\-level protocol endpoints, you can allow your application to connect to either endpoint by using the [Failover Transport](http://activemq.apache.org/failover-transport-reference.html)\.